 Determining how to balance these ethical values underlying the aims of risk communication becomes especially complicated in the COVID-19 context.
 In the clinic, a patient’s decisions typically affect only that patient, as in the example of surgery.
 Insofar as individuals are most knowledgeable about what is best for them, risk communication should aim at promoting informed choice.
 But with COVID-19, any individual’s decisions and resultant behaviors affect multiple people beyond herself.
 Risk communication must therefore consider the interests of these additional individuals and carefully assess how the values guiding communication should be adapted accordingly.

 Some communicative strategies which would appear problematic in a clinical setting may become easier to justify in the context of COVID-19.
-For example, it is well-documented that conveying relative risk reduction (the difference in risk between intervention and non-intervention, divided by the baseline risk) as opposed to absolute risk reduction (the difference in risk between intervention and non-intervention) leads to inflated risk perceptions.6 Communicating relative, rather than absolute, risk estimates to steer patients toward a particular treatment deemed good for them would be paternalistic in the clinic.
+For example, it is well-documented that conveying relative risk reduction as opposed to absolute risk reduction leads to inflated risk perceptions.6 Communicating relative, rather than absolute, risk estimates to steer patients toward a particular treatment deemed good for them would be paternalistic in the clinic.
 Yet in the current pandemic, communicating relative risks to encourage behavior change essential to limiting COVID-19 transmission may be less problematic.
 One ethical justification for this is that such communication is not aimed at affecting an individual’s self-regarding choices, but her other-regarding choices.
 By analogy, communicating the adverse effects of smoking with relative risks need not be paternalistic if the aim is to prevent the harms of secondhand smoke for others.

 Another ethical complexity here concerns the very concept of risk.
 When assessing an individual’s white blood cell count, there is one “true” white blood cell count being measured.
 But risk is different.
 There is no single “true” risk of COVID-19-related mortality for each individual, because risk depends in part on how people are categorized.
 Since people can be categorized in many different ways, an individual’s risk of COVID-19-related mortality will differ if she is categorized based on age alone, or age-and-location, or age-and-location-and-comorbidities, and so on.
 Unlike an estimate of white blood cell count, there is always more than one correct estimate of an individual’s COVID-19-related mortality risk.